Rami-Sabbagh/node-interception/README.md

 The binding and wrapper are licensed under `LGPL-3.0-or-later`, check the `LICENSE` file.

-The original Interception library is licensed under `LGPL-3.0` too for un-commercial usage, and has a seperate license for commercial usage, check it in it's repository.
+The original Interception library is licensed under `LGPL-3.0` too for un-commercial usage and has a seperate license for commercial usage, check it in it's repository.

-The package and repository of this module contains a redistribution of the interception library as that's permitted by the `LGPL-3.0` license, please create an issue if that's wrong.
+The package and repository of this module contains a redistribution of the interception library as that's permitted by the `LGPL-3.0` license, please create an issue if that's incorrect.

 ## Credits